vsajip/python-gnupg/README.rst

 * Fixed #111: With GnuPG 2.2.7 or later, provide the fingerprint of a signing key for a failed signature verification, if available.

+* Fixed #21: For verification where multiple signatures are involved, a mapping of signature_ids to fingerprint, keyid, username, creation date, creation timestamp and expiry timestamp are provided.

 0.4.3
 -----